What is Fibromyalgia?

 Brain imaging has demonstrated that fibromyalgia sufferers demonstrate a heightened sensitivity & activation in brain areas involved in pain sensation when exposed to painful stimuli.
 One method of desensitising the pain pathways is through movement & exercise.
 Physiotherapists specialise in the prescription of exercise.

 Research by Richards & Scott (2002) compared the effects of exercise versus relaxation techniques in patients with fibromyalgia.
 At the end of the trial, 35% of those undergoing exercise rehabilitation reported feeling ‘much better’.
 This compared with 18% of patients in the relaxation group.
 Cardiovascular exercise in particular is recommended for those suffering pain.
+Moderate to high intensity exercise acts to inhibit the pain processing pathways in the central nervous system

 A new study from the journal Rheumatology International found that chiropractic care is effective in the management of symptoms of fibromyalgia.
 The study involved 120 patients who reported severe pain for a minimum of four years.
 All participants underwent 12 weeks of therapy that incorporated an exercise programme, behavioural therapy (CBT) & an education component.